 Research also indicates that "for women with normal pregnancies, physical activity is accompanied with shorter labour and decreased incidence of operative delivery."
 The key is to engage in "submaximal weight-bearing activity" which includes walking, hiking, using a treadmill, or stair stepping.

 You know what is harder than slow yoga?
 Changing your habits.
 It’s much easier to go to yoga class a few times a week than it is to get into the daily grind of avoiding lazy habits.
 Yet habits are where the body is made and broken.
 Take the habit of sitting on your tailbone instead of your sits bones/ischial tuberosities.
 Our modern lives are generally set up for us to fail at this.
 Cushy couches curl our spines and compress our sacrums, and the habit of leaning back into the lumbar spine is a hard one to break.
-Our hamstrings tighten over a lifetime of sitting with our legs at right angles, perpetuating the cycle in a positive feedback loop of alignment doom.
+Our hamstrings tighten over a lifetime of sitting with our legs at right angles, perpetuating the cycle in a positive feedback loop of poor alignment doom.
 The sacrum moves anteriorly as we push on it, creating slack in the pelvic floor and leading to disorder.
 Now you need more yoga to try and work on those hamstrings, which are pulling at your back, and more squats for your pelvic floor.

 For now, I leave you with this.
 Turn on your best bootyshakin’ music, take a hike in the hills, go slow, and change a habit that could literally change the course of your life.
 Give yourself permission to be your wild bootylicious self.